 Have you ever walked past a foam roller at the gym and thought “I might try that one day?”
 Perhaps you’ve got a spikey ball at home that’s gathering dust because you’re not sure when to use it?
-One common question we get asked in the clinic is “when is it best appropriate to perform self release?”
-The simple answer is, it depends on what you are trying to achieve.
+A common question asked is “when is it best to self-release?” well, it depends on what you are trying to achieve.

-One thing that I try to teach my patients is to take ownership of their bodies, and listen to the feedback their tissues are giving them.
-It will give you pretty good clues regarding where/when to use self-release strategies (see our other posts regarding different self release tools).
-If you are using self-release to supplement your training, typically what I’ll get my patients to do is a pre-exercise assessment of one of the tasks that will be in their training session (e.g. running, squatting at the gym etc.).
-If you’re in a high-load training period or new to exercise you might notice pre-exercise muscle tightness, soreness (DOMS), or a movement just doesn’t feel smooth.
-If this is the case, I encourage my patient to focus on where it felt uncomfortable (e.g. front of the hip, quads etc.), and do a short bout of self-release before re-testing the same movement again.
-More often than not, they’ve modified some of the discomfort, and if not they need to keep exploring around the area, or try a different self-release tool (perhaps a broad surface tool like a roller isn’t quite getting into the hip, so a more focal trig ball is needed?).
+One thing I teach my patients is to take ownership of their bodies and listen to the feedback their tissues are giving them.
+It will clue you to where and when to use self-release strategies (see our other posts regarding different self-release tools).
+If we are using self-releasing to supplement training, I’ll get my patients to do pre-exercise assessments relevant to their training session (e.g. running or squatting).
+If you’re in a high-load training period or new to exercise you may notice pre-exercise muscle tightness, soreness (DOMS), or a movement just doesn’t feel smooth.
+If this is the case, I encourage my patients to focus on where they felt discomfort (e.g. front of the hip) then they will do short bouts of self-releasing before re-testing again.
+More often than not, they’ve alleviated some of the discomforts, and if not they keep exploring around that area or try a different self-release tool (perhaps a broad surface tool like a roller isn’t quite getting into the hip, so a more focal trigger ball is needed).

 Occasionally athletes will ask if it is ok to self-release prior to competition in fear of impacting performance.
-One systematic review found that self release is effective at increasing joint range without negatively influencing performance, and can be useful at reducing performance deficits related to muscle soreness.
-It concluded saying exercise performance is not affected with small doses of self-release beforehand.
-With athletic populations, I again refer back to listening to your body.
-Use your self-release tool as an assessment and scan for areas that are sore or stiff and try and modify this sensation through a functional task.
-But what if you would prefer to do some foam rolling after exercise as a cool down?
-The same systematic review found that self release after exercise was effective at reducing post exercise muscle soreness.
-So using your roller or trigger ball after exercise also has its benefits.
+One systematic found that self-releasing is effective at increasing joint range without negatively influencing performance and can be useful at reducing performance deficits related to muscle soreness.
+It concluded that exercise performance is not affected by small doses of self-releasing before a competition.
+With athletic populations, use self-releasing tools as an assessment, and scan for areas that are sore or stiff, and modify this sensation through a functional task.
+What if you would prefer to do some foam rolling after exercise as a cool down?
+The same systematic found that self-releasing after exercise was effective at reducing post-exercise muscle soreness.
+Using your roller or trigger ball after exercise has its benefits.

-You might be at the end of this blog and are thinking “well what if I don’t do any structured exercise but get a bit sore time to time”.
-You might have walked up Mt Ainslie on the weekend as a one off, and now going down the stairs is hurting your bottom and thighs.
+You might be at the end of this blog and thinking “well what if I don’t do any structured exercise but get sore from time to time”?
+You might have walked up Mt.
+Ainslie on the weekend, and now going down the stairs is hurting your bottom and thighs.
 Perhaps you spend a lot of time sitting at a computer, are a weekend gardener, or just tinker around the house.
-Almost everyone would’ve suffered some form of muscular pain/ache from time to time.
-What I would recommend is to get an appreciation for whatever movement/task is difficult or uncomfortable, implement some form of self-release and perform that movement/task again and see if it is more comfortable (duration of holds etc. varies depending on the patient, it is worth discussing this with your physiotherapist).
-If your pain is acutely sharp, it isn’t responding to self release, or you think it is making it worse then it might be worth booking an appointment with your physiotherapist to try and get to the bottom of it.
+Almost everyone will suffer some form of muscular pain or ache from time to time.
+I recommend growing awareness around what movements are difficult or uncomfortable, implement self-releasing, and perform that movement/task again and see if it is more comfortable (duration of holds etc. vary depending on the patient, it is worth discussing this with your physiotherapist).
+If your pain is acutely sharp, it isn’t responding to self-release, or you think it is making it worse, then it may be worth booking an appointment with your physiotherapist to try and get to the bottom of it.